Gerhard Jan Palthe

-Gerhard Jan Palthe (21 July 1681 in Denekamp – 30 July 1767 in Deventer), was an 18th-century painter and portraitist from the Northern Netherlands.
+Gerhard Jan Palthe (21 July 1681 – 30 July 1767) was an 18th-century painter and portraitist from the Dutch Republic.

 Biography

-He was the son of a clergyman of the Walloon church.
+He was born in Denekamp as the son of a clergyman of the Walloon church.
 He studied with Jurriaen Pool the younger and also with Gerrit Dou.
 He worked for a while in Amsterdam, then in Denekamp where he married on 7 October 1714 Lena Leferink, moved to Delden and settled definitely in Deventer.

 He was a follower of Godfried Schalcken and made scenes by candlelight. but he is better known for his portraits.